jgaa/restc-cpp/conan/Readme.md

 Please see the [Conan home page](https://conan.io/) for information regarding conan.

 ## Status
-Currently, I am only experimenting with Conan under Windows 10 with Visual Studio 2015 Community edition
+Currently, I am only experimenting with Conan under Windows 10 with Visual Studio 2017 Community edition

-Conan is not as mature as I hoped (or at least not the packages), so it took a while to find a combination of openssl, zlib and boost that worked in all build combinations (debug/release/static/dynamic).
-The current mix seems to work.
+Conan is not as mature as I hoped (or at least not the packages).
+At the moment, I am unable to build the dependencies (openssl, zlib and boost).

+I'll see if I can get it to work reliable.
+If not, I'll remove the conan support for now.

 ## How to build restc-cpp with conan